 The time limits for exercising consumer rights only start from the date of delivery; in the case of a bricks-and-mortar shop, it is the date of purchase that counts.

 Of course, legal liability for defects on receipt does not mean that defects must be visible when you take delivery.
-If you have bought waterproof shoes and they have a puddle of water in them at the first major rain because they have not been glued well, this is a situation in which the seller is liable for defects in the shoes without any doubt.
+If you have bought waterproof shoes and the first time it rains you have a puddle of water in them because they have not been glued well, this is a situation in which the seller is liable for defects in the shoes without any doubt.
 Even if it occurred two months after purchase.
 On the other hand, a proper inspection upon receipt of the goods is never a bad thing.

 Tip: In case of purchase on the e-shop, you have the right to withdraw from the contract within 14 days without giving any reason.